Cyprus Fire Service: Capabilities

+Members

+When the D.R.S.U. was founded, 50 firefighter positions were allocated to the unit.
+Today, that number sits at 45, with one Station Manager who is the Unit's Commander and 44 unit members - of which 5 are trainee firefighters.

 Training

-For the success of the Unit’s objectives the specialised training of the men is required, so the men of the Unit received training both in Cyprus and abroad.
-Courses in Cyprus mainly involved climbing and rappelling on steep areas to rescue people, classes to handle polytraumatic patients and rescuing people that were involved in traffic accidents.
-Unit members were also trained in countries abroad.
-Specifically in the U.S. and Singapore, the men were trained in earthquake rescue.
-In Sweden they were trained on how to deal with chemical materials.

-A number of elite members of the Unit also received specialised search and rescue Scuba diving training for sea, lakes and dams.
+For the success of the unit’s objectives specialised training is required, so the members of the unit receive training both in Cyprus and abroad.
+Courses in Cyprus mainly involve climbing and rappelling at steep areas to rescue people, classes to handle polytraumatic patients, rescuing people that were involved in traffic accidents and more.
+A number of elite members of the Unit also receive specialised search and rescue scuba diving training for sea, lakes and dams.

-The Unit recently acquired a specialised rescue team, for earthquake or open spaces rescue, with the use of trained tracking dogs.
-The training took place in Cyprus from qualified instructors.
-The last stage of the program took place on the premises of the equivalent EKAM Unit in Greece.